 If you’re wondering why you can’t cry, then let me tell you that there are many reasons, from emotional to medical, why you can’t cry no matter how hard you try.
 Physically, your tear glands and the number of tears they produce can be an issue, but if that isn’t the case, it could be due to an emotional reason, which is very common.

-Let’s take a closer look at the list of possible causes of your inability to cry.
+Let’s look more closely at the list of potential causes of your inability to cry.

 #1.
 Shame and social stigma